FranBaca/Datalnt-/src/README.md

 # Main component CharacterList.js

-UseEffect to call action that brings the data of the characters, then displays the characters throw a map function and Bootstrap's cards.
+UseEffect to call action that brings the data of the characters, then displays the characters using a map function and Bootstrap's cards.

 Using react-redux the state declared in the reducer updates when the action gets called in the characterlist component, depending on the condtion set, the state will update with the corresponding information